braze-inc/google-ads-ruby/README.md

-# This Forked Gem will be deleted by end of February, 2022, because our platform code is now using the latest version of othe fficial gem.
+# This Forked Gem will be deleted by end of February, 2022, because our platform code is now using the latest version of the official gem.

 # Google Ads Client Library for Ruby